scipy/scipy/doc/source/building/macosx.rst

 ===============================
-Building From Source on Mac OSX
+Building from source on Mac OSX
 ===============================

 .. note::